VolkmarR/AdventOfCode-CSharp-StarterKit/README.md

 # AdventOfCode starter kit

 This project can be used as starter kit for the [AdventOfCode](https://www.AdventOfCode.com) advent calendar.
+Just click the "Use Template" button, enter a name for your repository and you are ready.

+Using the starter kit, you can initialize the source code for new days very easily.

-## Provision a new day
+## Initialize a new day

 To get started quickly, this starter kit assists you with a generator for initializing the source code to solve the puzzles the day.
 Just run the application and enter the number of the day, you